 This is a nationally used key that allows Australia's disabled community to access specialised equipment while preventing vandalism.

 The hub encompasses both purpose-designed change facilities for the elderly and disabled communities and their carers, as well as nearby parking and transport infrastructure to assist with the loading and unloading of wheelchairs.

 - a centrally-located peninsula toilet

 - an automatic door with a clear opening

 - a privacy screen

 - seating and ambulant hand rails.

-The transport infrastructure includes the construction of:
+The transport infrastructure includes:

 - Parking bays for minibuses and disabled taxies

 - A concrete path between the parking bays and the Changing Places building